- Dept Admin

 - Outreach and clubs

-Graduate students in physics at OSU pursue PhD or Masters degrees in close collaboration with a supportive research faculty.
-Our young, energetic faculty, trained in some of the world's top physics programs, lead investigations in a range of research areas.
+Graduate students in physics at Oregon State Univsity work toward a PhD degree in close collaboration with a supportive research faculty.
+Our energetic faculty lead investigations in a range of research areas.

-Oregon State University is located in Corvallis, a medium-sized city located in the Willamette Valley of western Oregon.
-The town is among the most well-educated in the United States, on-par with Boulder Colorado and Ithaca New York.
+Oregon State University is located in Corvallis in the heart of the Willamette Valley and is the westernmost city in the contiguous 48 states.
+The city is mid-sized with a population of about 110K (Corvallis-Albany).
+The city is among the most well-educated in the United States.
 The climate is mild, with warm, dry summers.
-To the west, the Pacific coast of Oregon can be reached in about an hour.
-The Cascade mountains are less than two hours to the east, offering hiking, skiing, and other mountain activities.
-Corvallis is home to an exciting portfolio of high-tech start-ups and is well connected to other innovation hubs in Portland and Eugene.
+To the west, the Pacific coast of Oregon can be reached in under an hour.
+The Cascade mountains are less than two hours to the east, offering hiking, world-class skiing, and other mountain activities.

 Students who apply to our PhD program by the application deadline will be automatically considered for a number of fellowship/scholarship awards that support graduate student success.
 The awards include the Wei Family Foundation Scholarship, the Provost’s Distinguished Graduate Fellowships and Scholarships, and the OSU Physics Foundation Scholarship.